jdoleary/Spellmasons/docs/Marketing.md

                 - varity of visual effects
                 - show in-game menus
                 - better to have fewer screenshots than to repeat
-            - capsule rules
-                - goal: show that you spent money on game's art
             - the page itself
                 - put game assets throughout the page
                 - show, don't tell.
 Don't waste words describing what can be shown